moien1/mm.20/README.md

    - fractal dimension: 0.05
    **Answer:

+I have chosen k-nearest Neighbors algoritm to predict y.
+I use this algoritm because cancer as a target is discrete (1 and 0).
-I have chosen linear regression to predict y.
-First, I upload csv file in jupyter then in new notebook (Python 3), import libraries that I need such as numpy, pandas, sklearn, sklearn.metrics. then I use data frame (df) to read csv file.
-After that I start defining the features (Xs) and target, then use linear regression to predict target.
+First, I upload csv file in jupyter then in new notebook (Python 3), import libraries that I need such as numpy, pandas, neighbors from sklearn. then I use data frame (df) to read csv file.
+After that I define xs (first ten columns) and y (cancer column) and then with knn I predict y (person who has cancer with tumor)

 **Question 2: